2000 – 2010

 Church members atop a hill pray for their city of Krasnoyarsk during the megacity campaign.

-Megacity campaign held in Bishkek, Kyrgyzstan
+Mega City Campaign held in Bishkek, Kyrgyzstan

 Fifty pastors shared with us that Bishkek had never seen such a monumental evangelistic outreach spanning over 30 days.
-Approximately one million people heard the Gospel message repeatedly in their homes and various media outlets in the city.
+Approximately one million people heard the gospel message repeatedly in their homes and various media outlets in the city.
 Over 6,000 families contacted our call centre in this predominantly Muslim city.

 A billboard in Bishkek with a number to call for the Power To Change